KarrLab/obj_tables/docs/migration.rst

 Consider some data whose structure (data model) is defined by a schema.
 For example, the structure of an SQL database is defined by a schema written in the SQL Data Definition Language.
 When the schema is changed then existing data must be changed so that its structure still complies with the schema.
 This is called data *migration*.
-Many systems, including databases, and web software frameworks provide tools that support automated data migration.
+Many systems, including databases and web software frameworks provide tools that automate data migration.

 Packages that use Object model (:obj:`obj_model`) store data in Excel, csv or tsv files.
-The structure of data in a file is defined by a schema that uses :obj:`obj_model`.
+The structure of the data in a file is defined by a schema that uses :obj:`obj_model`.
 The Object model *migration* module enables semi-automated migration of these data files.

 This page provides an overview of the concepts of Object model migration and detailed instructions on how to configure and use it.